valbercesar/pldotnet/README.md

 ![PL.NET LOGO](./PL-NET_LOGO.png)

 # PL/.NET

 pl/dotnet adds full support for C# and F# to PostgreSQL.
 0.99 is our public beta release.

+- In our benchmarks, pl/dotnet is the fastest PL in PostgreSQL
-- We support all PL operations: functions, procedures, DO, SPI, triggers, records, SRF, OUT/INOUT, table functions, etc
+- We support all Procedural Language (PL) operations: functions, procedures, DO, SPI, triggers, records, SRF, OUT/INOUT, table functions, etc
-- We natively support 38 out of 46 standard user types, the most of any external PL
+- We natively support 38 out of 46 standard user types, the most of any non-native PL
 - We are the only PL using the native database API; our database access(SPI) is fully NPGSQL-compatible
 - We support both SQL-embedded code blocks and also loading functions from DLLs
-- In our benchmarks, it is the fastest Procedural Language
-- We have extensive testing, 1013 unit tests across both C# and F#
+- We have extensive testing, with 1065 unit tests across both C# and F#
-- All features are fully tested and supported for both C# and F#
 - 100% free software under the PostgreSQL license

+Our white paper has extensive discussion of all of these items; check it out.

 ## Usage examples